Reanalysis of the Systematic Uncertainties in Cosmic-Ray Antiproton Flux: RESULTS DISCUSSION

 The AMS-02 antiproton data exhibits a high degree of agreement with our calculations, thereby resulting in a robust constraint on DM annihilation.
 We utilize the standard Bayes analysis protocol to ascertain the corresponding 95\% upper limit for a specific value of $m_{\chi}$ through the following equation~\cite{brooksHandbookMarkovChain2011}

-The results are shown in Fig. \ref{fig:pbar_lim}.
+The results are shown in Fig. \ref{fig:pbar_lim}. for different choices of halo height.
 The limits derived from the investigation are demonstrated to be typically stronger in comparison to the outcomes of gamma-ray observations of dwarf galaxies~\cite{Fermi-LAT:2016uux}.
 However, it should be noted that the effect of varying halo sizes is not a mere shift of the exclusion limit as naively expected.
-Instead, the line shape of the limit undergoes moderate changes.
+Instead, the line shape of the limit undergoes moderate changes, particularly in the lower energy spectrum, where the effect of reacceleration, the $\eta$ parameter, and solar modulation are most pronounced.
 Nonetheless, the qualitative conclusion that the DM annihilation cross section increases as the halo thickness decreases remains valid.
 Additionally, it is important to mention that the constraints established in this study may be subject to a constant factor reduction (increase) if the local density of DM is proven to be higher (lower)~\cite{deSalas:2020hbh}.

 Table \ref{table dm} presents the properties of DM as inferred from fitting, with the local significance of the signal determined using the likelihood ratio test.
 It should be noted that the global significance of the DM signal is lower than the provided local significance due to the impact of the look-elsewhere effect (LEE)~\cite{Gross:2010qma}.
 Because the local evidence for a DM signal is statistically insignificant, we refrain from conducting a computationally demanding evaluation of its global significance.
 Nonetheless, according to Ref. ~\cite{Heisig:2020nse}, the global significance of the signal was estimated to be approximately $0.8\sim1\sigma$ lower than its local significance.